yegor256/blog/_drafts/avoid-string-concatenation.md

 ---
 layout: post
-title: "How to Avoid String Concatenation in Java"
+title: "Avoid String Concatenation"
 date: 2014-06-14
 tags: strings java programming
 description:
-  String concatenation in Javan is a bad practice; this article explains how to avoid it and make your code cleaner
+  String concatenation in Java is a bad practice; this article explains why and how to avoid it to make code look cleaner
 keywords:
   - java string concatenation
   - avoid string concatenation